-When Oxfam scored major supermarkets according to their public policies and practices that prevent human suffering, Aldi came bottom.
-This World Food Day, as part of our #BehindtheBarcodes campaign, Rachel Wilshaw explains why they ranked so low and what can be done to improve it.
+When Oxfam scored major supermarkets according to their public policies and practices that prevent human suffering, ALDI came bottom.
+As part of our #BehindtheBarcodes campaign, Rachel Wilshaw explains why they ranked so low and what can be done to improve it.

 As part of our recently launched Behind the Barcodes campaign, Oxfam has investigated what lies behind the food produced for UK supermarkets.
 We found that seafood workers in Indonesia and Thailand face poverty wages, unsafe and unsanitary working conditions and verbal abuse.